michelelorusso05/BrainFuckCompiler/README.md

 #### Example
 bfc.exe [flags] main.bf
 ## How does it work
-The compiler translates the brainfuck source into a .c file and compilates that.
+The compiler translates the brainfuck source into a .c file and compiles that.